racoonframework/racoonframework.github.io/docs/session.md

 # Session

-Racoon provides interface to access session values fron the `Request` instance.
+Racoon provides interface to access session values from the `Request` instance.
 By default, racoon uses `FileSessionManager` for managing and storing the session data.

 `FileSessionManager` uses Sqlite database and it is lazily created at `.cache/session` when for the first time `session.set()` is invoked.